-Meanwhile, EUR/JPY started the fiscal year of 2018 at €1 = ¥130-¥131, but fell to ¥125-¥126 in May, with the economy slowing and the emergence of populist political parties in the eurozone.
+Meanwhile, EUR/JPY started at $\notin 1 = \$130-\$131$ in the fiscal year ended March 31, 2019, but fell to \$125-\$126 in May, with the economy slowing and the emergence of populist political parties in the eurozone.
 Thereafter, economic data for the eurozone showed signs of recovery, but political concerns in Turkey and other factors led to the EUR/JPY trading in a tight range with limited upside for a while.
-Furthermore, increased uncertainty toward the end of the fiscal year surrounding the U.K.'s exit from the EU and the European Central Bank (ECB)'s postponement of rate hike plans resulted in EUR/JPY continuing to be capped on the upside and ending March 2019 at €1 = ¥124.35.
+Furthermore, increased uncertainty toward the end of the fiscal year surrounding the U.K.'s exit from the EU and the European Central Bank (ECB)'s postponement of rate hike plans resulted in EUR/JPY continuing to be capped on the upside and ending March 2019 at $\notin 1 = \$124.35$ .